-Hard candies break up into small chunks that can work their way between the denture and gums resulting in irritation and pain.
+- Do Not Eat Hard Or Sticky Candy: Hard candies break up into small chunks that can work their way between the denture and gums resulting in irritation and pain.
 Sticky candy requires biting down which could cause a denture plate to come loose.

-The natural sugars found in fruit and vegetables are not only easier to consume but will provide your body with essential minerals and vitamins.
+- Add More Fruit & Veges To Your Diet: The natural sugars found in fruit and vegetables are not only easier to consume but will provide your body with essential minerals and vitamins.
 Plus, your sweet tooth craving will be satisfied.

-The best way to protect your false teeth and the rest of your mouth from potential damage caused by the bacteria produced when sugar is consumed is to clean your dentures regularly.
+- Cleaning False Teeth Removes Bacteria: The best way to protect your false teeth and the rest of your mouth from potential damage caused by the bacteria produced when sugar is consumed is to clean your dentures regularly.
 The best way to clean dentures takes only a few steps which are outlined below:

-Following a meal, remove your dentures and place them under running water.
+- After Each Meal, Rinse Dentures: Following a meal, remove your dentures and place them under running water.
 This will help to remove loose food particles that have been caught between false teeth or attached to the plate.
 Be sure to place a towel on the sink and have water in the sink to prevent damage should you drop your dentures.

-Before bedtime each night, carefully remove your false teeth.
+- Brush Your Dentures Daily: Before bedtime each night, carefully remove your false teeth.
 Soak them in water then use a soft toothbrush and a denture cleaning solution and gently brush the dentures removing any food particles.
 Do not use the denture cleaning solution in your mouth.

-After brushing dentures, soak them in a mild denture cleaning solution overnight.
+- Soak Dentures Every Night: After brushing dentures, soak them in a mild denture cleaning solution overnight.
 As dentures need to stay moist to prevent cracking, warping, and breakage, an overnight soak is the best way to keep them in top condition.

 Sweets are not good for our teeth.
-This we have learned from the days in grade school where we were taught how to brush our teeth and the importance of good oral hygiene.
+This we have learned from the days in grade school when we were taught how to brush our teeth and the importance of good oral hygiene.
 However, sweets are often hard to resist and too much of them can cause us to develop gum disease.
 For denture wearers, sugar can also indirectly damage more than teeth.

 The oral cavity can suffer from the bacteria our mouths produce to eat sugars.
 Plus, some of the foods that contain sugar can damage our dentures just by how we eat them.